Baldur’s Gate 3 Class Tier List 2025: All Classes & Subclasses in Ranking

 • Circle of the Land (A-Tier)

-• Circle of Spores (?-Tier) This specialization depends heavily on the player and the situation.
+• Circle of Spores (?-Tier) – This specialization significantly depends on the player and the situation.

 • Circle of Stars (A-Tier)